ph7klw76/AURA-AI-System/README.md

 ## Repository summary

-Automated University Research Assistant Core (AURA) is a local Python research-assistant prototype built around a governed multi-agent workflow.
+Automated University Research Assistant/Adaptive Understanding, Research & Action  (AURA) is a local Python research-assistant prototype built around a governed multi-agent workflow.
 It routes user requests through a **Strategic Governor**, executes one or more specialist agents, applies a **Scientific Verifier** to technical claims, and records constrained self-evolution notes for future sessions.

 The system is configured for a research profile centered on: